ThomasTeklu/Active-Directory-Walkthrough/README.md

 Click on it to open a Windows Firewall settings window.
 In order to allow for connectivity testing, we're going to disable the firewall.
 This is admittedly a bit abnormal, but for our purposes, it'll be acceptable.

-In order to disable the firewall, go through each of the tabs within the window that contain a "Firewall state" section (Domain Profile, Private Profile, and Public Profile), and turn the state off for each of them.
+In order to disable the firewall, go through each of the tabs within the window that contain a "Firewall state" option (Domain Profile, Private Profile, and Public Profile), and turn the state off for each of them.

 ![image](https://github.com/user-attachments/assets/111227f5-8f02-44b9-b8c5-30367a53378c)